AlvaroBernalG/event-worker/readme.md

 })
 ```

-You can also use the built in function `importScripts` from your web worker to import the library like so:
+Instead of embedding the library to the worker with a module bundler, you can use the built in function `importScripts` from your web worker like so:

 ```js
 importScripts('path/to/source/event-worker.js')